JacksonKary/WebProject/v1/README.md

 # Version 1
 ## Description
 This is the first version of this website.
-It was made using html files and a python server.
+It was made using HTML files and a python server.

 ## How to run
 This version can be ran in a few simple steps: